elementhuman/biometrics-client/docs/index.md

 ## Sign Up

-TODO <<instructions on how to sign up with us to get api credentials>>
+In order to gain access to the Biometrics API you will need to sign up for the service.
+This can be done by sending an email to <support@elementhuman.com>.

 ## Installation